-By LARRY HIGGS STARE WE TER
+By LARRY HIGGS

-NEW BRUNSWICK - More town hall meetings about Gov. Corzine's toll increase and dehtreduction proposal will be scheduled, and the original plan could be changed to include an increase in the gas tax and other revenue-raisers, the governor's policy chief said.
+NEW BRUNSWICK - More town hall meetings about Gov. Corzine's toll increase and debtreduction proposal will be scheduled, and the original plancould be changed to include an increase in the gas tax and other revenue-raisers, the governor's policy chief said.

-Speaking at an Urban Land Institute forum about transportation infrastructure at Rutgers Friday, Adam Zellner said Corxine's original monetization plan is likely to change and other ideas are being looked at, toll-road rest-stop businesses.
+Speaking at an Urban Land Institute forum about transportation infrastructure at Rutgers Friday, Adam Zellner said Corzine's original monetization plan is likely to change and other ideas are being looked at, including increasing the state's gas tax and franchise fees for tion (plan), which will include a toll-road rest-stop businesses.